ulb-sachsen-anhalt/digital-derivans/README.md

 ### Pull and compile

-Clone the repository and call Maven to trigger the build process.
+Clone the repository and call Maven to trigger the build process, but be aware, that a recent OpenJDK is required.

 ```shell
 git clone git@github.com:ulb-sachsen-anhalt/digital-derivans.git